wp-plugins/squeeze-page-toolkit/readme.txt

 Yes!
 All pages are automatically mobile responsive.

 == Changelog ==

+= 1.11 =
+* Added new reminder message about updating permalinks when updated or installed.
+* Added manual override for the URL if WordPress URLs don't work.

 = 1.10 =
 * Feature - Improvements for handling permalinks for blogs with different setups.